nejrariizviic/Nousish-Vera-Brand-Visuals/README.md

 ## Included Assets

-- Logo – the primary brand mark, designed for versatility across various mediums.

-- Business Card – a sleek, professional card layout for brand representation.
+- Billboard Visuals

+- Mockups - used to simulate how the visuals would appear in real-world promotional contexts.

-- 3D Bottle Model – a realistic product visualization for packaging and marketing purposes.
+- Sticker Designs - branding elements for packaging and print materials.

 ## Tools Used
 The following tools and software were used to create and edit the design materials for this project:

-- Inkscape – used for designing the brochure, business card, logo, and stamp, ensuring high-quality vector graphics.

-- Freepik (Online Mockup Generator) – used to create realistic mockups, allowing brand elements to be visualized on various products like packaging, clothing, and promotional materials.

-- SketchUp – utilized for 3D modeling, including cosmetic bottle designs and an interior makeup studio scene.

-- Adobe Photoshop – used for basic file adjustments and previews, ensuring compatibility across different platforms.
+- Adobe Photoshop – primary tool for all visual work, layout, retouching, and composition.

+- Freepik Mockup Resources – used for generating high-quality promotional mockups.

-Each tool contributed to building a strong and cohesive visual identity for AL'NE Natural Cosmetics.
+Each tool contributed to building a strong and cohesive visual identity for Noursish Vera.

-✅ How to Open and View 3D Models
-- Download the files from the 3D model folder.

-- There are two versions of the models:

-   - Bottle models – examples of cosmetic packaging design.

-   - Makeup scene – a makeup room setup featuring the 3D product models.

-- Save the files to your desktop.

-- Import the models into SketchUp or another compatible 3D software to explore the design details and layout in a realistic setting.